obgm/libcoap-net/install.md

 [download](https://github.com/obgm/libcoap/archive/develop.zip), or from the [git repository](https://github.com/obgm/libcoap.git).

-There is also a [stable master version](https://github.com/obgm/libcoap/archive/master.zip) which can also be cloned from [git](https://github.com/obgm/libcoap.git).
+There is also a [stable version](https://github.com/obgm/libcoap/archive/main.zip) which can also be cloned from [git](https://github.com/obgm/libcoap.git).

 (Note that the former SF repository is outdated.)